US makes corporate transparency commitment with 20 nations

 Colombia, Malta and Japan are some of the countries included in the commitment.

-“Unmasking shell corporations is the single most significant thing we can do to make our financial system inhospitable to corrupt actors,” Yellen said in prepared remarks to be delivered at the Treasury Department.
+“Unmasking shell corporations is the single most significant thing we can do to make our financial system inhospitable to corrupt actors,” Yellen said.
 She added that efforts with allies over the last year to track sanctioned Russian assets have “underscored our vulnerability” in tracking business ownership.

-The U.S. is hosting the second Summit for Democracy this week with the governments of Costa Rica, the Netherlands, South Korea and Zambia.
+The two-day summit opens Wednesday.
+The U.S. is co-hosting it with the governments of Costa Rica, the Netherlands, South Korea and Zambia.

 Last September, Treasury began rulemaking to create the small business ownership database.
 The rule will require most American businesses with fewer than 20 employees to register with the government as of Jan.
 1, 2024.